 Should there be under-subscription after application of Criterion 1 including criteria (i) – (vi) then Criterion 2 and subsequently 2 (i) will be applied.
 All other places will then be allocated using the computer based process listed in the tie-breaker above to rank the remaining applicants.
 Applicants with the lowest ranking numbers will be given places up to the number of places available.

 This will be overseen by the Admissions Sub Committee of the Board of Governors.

 Verification of all Information

-The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on the Transfer Application or appended/uploaded to the Transfer Application by parents/guardians.
+The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on the Transfer Form or appended to the Transfer Form by parents/guardians.
 For verification purposes original documents are required and not facsimiles or photocopies.

 The provision of false or incorrect information or the failure to provide any requested verifying documents within the deadline set by the Abbey Christian Brothers’ Grammar School will result in either the withdrawal of a place or the inability of the school to offer a place.